Donald Trump faces DACA legal hurdles if he renews Dreamer amnesty

 Indeed, Tuesday’s deadline for a decision by Mr. Trump was imposed by Texas — the same state that won the injunction against a similar 2014 amnesty announced by President Obama.
 Analysts say the same federal courts that struck down the 2014 amnesty will block the 2012 Dreamer policy as well.

 The White House hasn’t tipped its hand and insisted that the decision was still being mulled over the past week.
+However, two sources familiar with the plan say Mr. Trump will end the program, but with a six-month delay to allow Congress to address the issue, Politico first reported on Sunday.

 Hoping to pile on last-minute pressure, immigrant rights groups are highlighting the biggest success stories — including one DACA recipient who is working as a paramedic in the Houston area as part of the Hurricane Harvey relief effort but who fears he will be deported if the program expires.